 This course is designed to give you the ability to start planning and organizing your own tours from start to finish.
 To make good decisions about your ski partners, route selection and hazard recognition and to have a good base to ask the right questions when out touring.

-We will be based out of our luxury ski lodge “Klængshóll” that has all the amenities one can hope for along with an excellent class room facility for the in-house portion and ski terrain right outside the front door making for a very efficient use of our time.
-Course will be taught by a certified ski guide with over 10 years of experience in the ski guiding industry.
+We will be based out of our ski lodge “Klængshóll” (e.
+Raven Hill Lodge) that has all the amenities one can hope for along with an excellent class room facility for the in-house portion and ski terrain right outside the front door making for a very efficient use of our time.
+Course will be taught by a certified ski guide with over 15 years of experience in the ski guiding industry.